hrujulTodankar/delta-demo/README.md

 # delta-demo
-this is a demo file for git and github lecture
+this is a Demo file for Git & Github lecture.